sahilramani/sahilramani.github.io/_posts/2021-01-31-how-to-set-up-mamba-on-nvidia-jetson-nano-anaconda-supercharged.md

 ---

 # What are Python Virtual Environments?
 If you have worked with Python, odds are that you have run into a framework called Anaconda.
-If you haven’t, Anaconda provides a way to isolate environments so you can separate workspaces for your python projects.
+If you haven't, Anaconda provides a way to isolate environments so you can separate workspaces for your python projects.

 Virtual environments allow you to install python packages and manage them independently from one another.
 This allows you to have one set of packages installed for one project and a (possibly) completely different set of packages for another project.